h2oai/wave/website/docs/architecture.md

 +---------+                        +---------+
 ```

-The Q server has three main functions:
+The Wave server has three main functions:
 - Store site content
 - Transmit content changes to browsers.
 - Transmit browser events to apps.

-In other words, the Q server is comparable to a in-memory realtime database, a HTTP web server and a proxy server, all rolled into one, with browsers (*clients*) downstream, and Q apps (or scripts) upstream.
+In other words, the Wave server is comparable to a in-memory realtime database, a HTTP web server and a proxy server, all rolled into one, with browsers (*clients*) downstream, and Wave apps (or scripts) upstream.

-The language driver (the [h2o-q PyPI package](https://pypi.org/project/h2o-q/)) provides the ability to manage content on the Q server.
-It's similar in function to a database driver, but unlike typical database drivers (which use SQL as a protocol), the Q driver provides an API closely integrated with the Python language that feels natural and idiomatic in practice.
+The language driver (the [h2o-q PyPI package](https://pypi.org/project/h2o-q/)) provides the ability to manage content on the Wave server.
+It's similar in function to a database driver, but unlike typical database drivers (which use SQL as a protocol), the Wave driver provides an API closely integrated with the Python language that feels natural and idiomatic in practice.

-The browser-based client's job is to render content on the user interface, and transmit user actions in the form of *events* back to the Q server.
+The browser-based client's job is to render content on the user interface, and transmit user actions in the form of *events* back to the Wave server.

 ## How does it work?

-The Q server stores all content in a page cache called a *site*.
+The Wave server stores all content in a page cache called a *site*.
 A site is a collection of [pages](pages.md).
 Each page has an address, called its *route*.
 A page is composed of [cards](cards.md).
 A card holds content, and any tabular data associated with the content, called [data buffers](buffers.md).

 When a browser is pointed to a route, it pulls a copy of the page, creates a *replica* locally, and renders the content on the user interface.